Automatic renewal clauses promise to set your commercial contracts on autopilot, ensuring a recurring revenue stream.

 #6 Take note of legal and regulatory requirements relevant to autorenewals

-Get familiar with relevant consumer protection laws, including laws related to contract formation, notice periods, consent, privacy, and cancellation rights.
+Get familiar with current consumer protection laws, including laws related to contract formation, notice periods, consent, privacy, and cancellation rights.

 “Take inputs from legal heads of various jurisdictions.
 The more you talk to them, the better you understand changing laws and regulations.”